chenweixiang/chenweixiang.github.io/_posts/2015-12-10-linux-system-overview.md

 ## Filesystem Hierarchy Standard (FHS)

 The [Filesystem Hierarchy Standard (FHS)](http://www.linuxfoundation.org/collaborate/workgroups/lsb/fhs) defines the directory structure and directory contents in Unix and Unix-like operating systems.
 It is maintained by the [Linux Foundation](http://www.linuxfoundation.org/).
+[This page](http://www.pathname.com/fhs/) is the home of the Filesystem Hierarchy Standard (FHS).
 Currently, it is only used by Linux distributions.
 And the [Linux Standard Base (LSB)](http://refspecs.linuxfoundation.org/lsb.shtml) refers to it as a standard, see section *VI.
 Execution Environment 16.
 File System Hierarchy* in [Linux Standard Base (LSB) Core Specification 3.1](http://refspecs.linuxfoundation.org/LSB_3.1.0/LSB-Core-generic/LSB-Core-generic/execenvfhs.html).

 ### History of FHS